Enrico Pfister (curler)

-Enrico Gabriel Otida Pfister (born April 7, 1991) is a curler.
-Born in Switzerland, he currently represents the Philippines.
+Enrico Gabriel Otida Pfister (born April 7, 1991) is a Filipino curler.
+He and his team are the 2025 Asian Winter Games men's curling tournament gold medalists.

-Pfister has competed in three World Championships for his native Switzerland, and a gold medalist representing the Philippines at the 2025 Asian Winter Games.
+Pfister has competed in three World Championships for Switzerland, and won gold for the Philippines in Harbin 2025.

 Career

 Switzerland (2009-2023)

 As a junior curler, Pfister played lead for Switzerland (skipped by David Bartschiger) at the 2009 World Junior Curling Championships, where they finished sixth.

 Pfister competed at the 2015 Ford World Men's Curling Championship in Halifax, Nova Scotia, Canada, as third alongside his brother Marc Pfister who was the skip for the Swiss national curling team.
 The Swiss team had a great start at the tournament, but lost their last five games.
 These last five consecutive losses placed the young Swiss team at 5–6 after the round robin, finishing 7th.

 Sven Michel joined the team in 2015 to skip the rink, and Pfister would play second.
 They would play in three Grand Slams, missing the playoffs in all of them.
 Pfister returned to the Worlds in 2016.
 The team had another disappointing tournament, going 4–7 and finishing 9th.
 After the season, the team and Michel parted ways.

 Pfister returned with his brother as part of the Swiss team again at the 2018 World Men's Curling Championship.
 The Swiss finished with a 6–6 record, in 7th place.
 They narrowly missed the playoffs, as they had the same record as the United States, but missed the playoffs by virtue of losing their last round robin game to the Americans who qualified in their stead.
 That season, Team Pfister won the German Masters which would qualify for them to play in the 2018 Humpty's Champions Cup Grand Slam event.
 There, the rink went winless, missing the playoffs.